1/17/2024

 CEO

-Hello, welcome to the presentation of MAG's Q1 report.
-So we're gonna talk about September to November.
+Hello, welcome to the presentation of Mag's Q1 report.
+So we're going to talk about September to November.
 And after the presentation of the report, we'll have a Q&A here and later throughout the day on X as well.
-But here to present today is me, Daniel Hasselberg, CEO of MAG.
-And me, Magnus Viklander, CEO.
+But here to present today is me, Daniel Hasselberg, CEO of Mag.
+And me, Magnus Verklander, CFO.
 So let's jump into the content of today's report.
-So the big highlights for us is of course that we announced that Crossel, our new game, is going to soft launch or is in soft launch now.
+So the big highlight for us is, of course, that We announced that Crossel, our new game, is going to soft launch or is in soft launch now.
 So we announced that in December and we made it available in the US a couple of days before Christmas.

 speaker